 - Monitor for side effects of medicines you may be taking

-This procedure (sometimes called a coronary angiogram, heart catheterization or, simply, a “cath”) is basically an x-ray of the heart while dye fills the coronary arteries.
+Cardiac catheterization (sometimes called a coronary angiogram, heart catheterization or, simply, a “cath”) is basically an x-ray of the heart while dye fills the coronary arteries.
 This allows the cardiologist to visualize the coronary arteries to evaluate possible blockage.

 An echocardiogram is often the best test for heart failure.
 It is a non-invasive, painless test that uses sound waves to create a moving picture of the heart.
 The picture is much more detailed than a plain x-ray image and involves no radiation exposure.
 Heart and Vascular Specialists at CHI Health who perform Trans Es